ansilh/go-how-to/README.md

 ## Preface

-I've ended-up in writing this How to project because of the containter engine `Docker`.
+I've ended up in writing this 'How-to' project because of the containter engine `Docker`.

 http://www.slideshare.net/jpetazzo/docker-and-go-why-did-we-decide-to-write-docker-in-go

 And also because of... ; No this one is the real reason behind all this ;) .
-Whatch this video presentation by Ben Rockwood
+Whatch this presentation by Ben Rockwood

-** We are in the final days of system administration ** oooh.. :)
+** We are in the final days of system administration ** OOooh.. :)

 https://www.usenix.org/conference/lisa14/conference-program/presentation/rockwood